 - Plus: How to watch Insecure season 5 online — release time and more

 Netflix is becoming infamous for canceling shows after three or four seasons, which feels like a brutally short run to fans.
 Atypical, On the Block and Dear White People are just a few of the series that got a fourth and final season.
+(Nor is it the only thing we wish Netflix would fix — in fact, here's the one thing Netflix should do in 2022.)

 Here’s a rundown of all the Netflix canceled shows and series ending in 2021.